CruxConnect/crux-docs/_product_retailer/search_items.md

 ---
-title: /api/products/items/search/
+title: /products/items/search/
-name: Search Items - Retailer
+name: Search Items
 position: 2.25
 method: post
 description: Search for Items in the catalogs available to your organization